Hector's dolphin: Life history

-Data from field studies, beachcast individuals, and dolphins caught in fishing nets have provided information on their life history and reproductive parameters.
+Data from field studies, beached individuals, and dolphins caught in fishing nets have provided information on their life history and reproductive parameters.
 Photo-ID based observations at Banks Peninsula from 1984 to 2006 show that individuals can reach at least 22 years of age.
 Males attain sexual maturity between 6 and 9 years old and females begin calving between 7 and 9 years old.
 Females will continue to calve every 2–3 years, resulting in a maximum of 4–7 calves in one female's lifetime.
 Calving occurs during the spring and summer.
-Calves are assumed to be weaned at around one year of age, and the mortality rate in the first 6 months was estimated to be around 36%.
+Calves are assumed to be weaned at around one year of age, and the mortality rate in the first 6 months has been estimated to be around 36%.